mikaelliljedahl/mikaelliljedahl/README.md

 - 👋 Hi, I’m @mikaelliljedahl
 - 👀 I’m interested in .Net development
 - 🌱 I’m currently a freelance .Net developer/system architect
-- 💞️ I’m looking to collaborate on support libraries useful in most business.
-Working on a project to create a .Net based SFTP server with a web admin GUI (Blazor based) as a hobby project.
+- 💞️ I’m looking to collaborate on support libraries useful in business.
+Currently exploring ways to call MCP servers from a Blazor app, useful in e.g. software development (similar to Cursor)
 - 📫 How to reach me mliljedahl@gmail.com

 <!---